Contis General Terms of Service

 Like other payment cards, we cannot guarantee a third party or ATM will accept your card.

-You may, in addition, be required to enter a one-time passcode or other security information including biometric information to authorise a transaction or make account amendments.
+You may, in addition, be required to enter a one-time passcode or other security information including biometric information, if you available and you opt for this type of identification, to authorise a transaction or make account amendments.
 One-time passcodes will be sent to the mobile phone number registered to your account.

 As soon as a transaction is authorised we will deduct the value of your transaction from the available balance on your account.
 Fees may be deducted at the time of authorisation or when the transaction has been confirmed through the Visa system.
 A full breakdown of each transaction, including charges, will be available to view on your online account portal.